KonstantinKuklin/HandlerSocketLibrary/docs/eng/Delete.md

 $deleteQuery = $writer->deleteByIndex($indexId, \HS\Component\Comparison::EQUAL, array(3));
 ```

-If you are fully confident in the your query, you can simply send it to server, and thus save time and memory.
+If you are fully confident in your query, you can simply send it to server, thus save time and memory.

 ```php
 $writer->sendQueries();
 ```

-If you want to check that the command completed successfully
+If you want to check that the command completed successfully.

 ```php
 $writer->getResultList();